-While using your Windows 10 system you may face a peculiar Blue screen of death issue due to ‘Dxgkrnl.sys’ driver software.
+While using your Windows 10 or Windows 11 system you may face a peculiar Blue screen of death issue due to ‘Dxgkrnl.sys’ driver software.
 This problem is caused by corrupted or unstable graphics drivers on your system.
 No need to worry further.
 There are some easy fixes to solve this issue.

 Restart your computer if you are facing this issue for the first time, check if it is booting up normally or not.